 Common use cases

-Synchronizing parent and sub-tasks
+Sync parent and sub-tasks

-Auto assigning issues to your team
+Auto-assign issues to your team

 After you've defined what will trigger the rule and the conditions for the rule, you use the 'Assign issue' action.
-For this use-case, the issue is being assigned to a user in your team and the option you choose is "A user in a defined list":
+For this use case, the issue is being assigned to a user in your team and the option you choose is "A user in a defined list":

-Lastly you define the members of your team.
+Lastly, you define the members of your team.

 That's it - simple as that.
 Now all newly created issues will be assigned to members of your team in a balanced fashion!

 For obvious reasons, it's important to ensure issues don't fall through the cracks.
 Say, if your customer hasn't responded to your support engineer's query on an issue, it's probably a good time to send this customer a friendly reminder.
 With a simple automation rule you can find all these issues, send out reminders for your customers and even auto-close those pesky stale issues.